 Workers injured on the job are entitled to workers compensation benefits.
 In addition, employers, contractors, or third parties may be held liable under certain New York negligence laws if a dangerous condition caused the worker’s injury and the employer, contractor, or third party should have known about and corrected the dangerous condition.

-If you have been injured or lost a loved one in a demolition accident, contact Wingate, Russotti, Shapiro & Halperin, LLP at (212) 986-7353.
+If you have been injured or lost a loved one in a demolition accident, contact Wingate, Russotti, Shapiro, Moses & Halperin, LLP at (212) 986-7353.
 We can explain your options under the law and help you pursue the maximum compensation available.